DeetonRushy/Server-Client-Connection/README.md

 ## C# Client-Server Connection (Windows)

 This is my first ever experience with anything connection based.
 It's a simple client-server connection.
-The client is can be controlled by the server with commands sent over sockets (in plaintext).
+The client can be controlled by the server with commands sent over sockets (in plaintext).

 ### Disclaimer
 This is very far from **secure** and should not, in any circumstance be used for any actual connections between real clients in it's current state.